 Dog Friendly Belfast

-We have partnered with Tourism Northern Ireland and Visit Belfast to provide visitors with information about facilities and businesses that will offer a warm welcome to you and your dog throughout the city.
+We have teamed up with Tourism Northern Ireland and Visit Belfast to provide information about facilities and businesses throughout the city that will offer a warm welcome to both you and your dog.

-We're aiming to provide an enjoyable experience for residents and visitors when exploring Belfast and there are a number of businesses that recognise many people want to bring their pets with them.
+We're aiming to provide an enjoyable experience for residents and visitors when exploring Belfast and a number of businesses recognise many people want to bring their pets with them.

 |Visit Belfast Welcome Centre